Sylvester Stallone’s Daughter, Sistine, Stuns In A Form-Fitting Metallic Dress With Her Parents

-Sistine Stallone, middle daughter of famous Hollywood megastar Sylvester Stallone, recently stunned earlier this week in a gorgeous form-fitting metallic dress.
-The nyoung starlet wore the eye-catching ensemble while attending the premiere of Very Ralph with her parents.
+Sistine Stallone, middle daughter of famous Hollywood megastar Sylvester Stallone, stunned earlier this week in a gorgeous form-fitting metallic dress.
+The young starlet wore the eye-catching ensemble while attending the premiere of Very Ralph with her parents.

-Very Ralph is an HBO documentary on legendary American fashion designer Ralph Lauren, and with such a subject, it is understandable that Sistine would be sure to show off her sartorial chops.
+Very Ralph is an HBO documentary on legendary American fashion designer Ralph Lauren.
+With such a subject, it is understandable that Sistine would be sure to show off her sartorial chops.
 Fans would definitely agree that she delivered.

 Her dress was a seasonally appropriate jewel tone, specifically a deep green with sequins that added a slight metallic touch to the look.
-The shape of the dress was a sheath cut, with a 90s inspired triangle neckline and halter neck detail.
+The shape of the dress was a sheath cut, with a ’90s-inspired triangle neckline and halter neck detail.

 The halter neck had muted brass chains that wrapped around her neck, adding both trendiness and edginess to the look.
 Though a more modest midi length, the dress clung to her every curve, showcasing her incredible hourglass figure.

-Sistine complemented the look with a pair of dove grey satin high-heeled sandals that only accentuated her long and lean legs.
+Sistine complemented the look with a pair of dove gray satin, high-heeled sandals that only accentuated her long and lean legs.
 Matching the heels, Sistine then completed her ensemble with a matching satin clutch.

-Her honey blonde locks were styled into glamorous loose waves, and they cascaded to just past her shoulders.
-Her makeup was based in a neutral palette, and included a strong brow, brown eyeshadow, bronzer, and a matte lip.
+Her honey blond locks were styled into glamorous loose waves, and they cascaded to just past her shoulders.
+Her makeup was based in a neutral palette and included a strong brow, brown eye shadow, bronzer, and a matte lip.

 She wore no jewelry, letting her beauty remain the focus of attention, and added a fun pop of color with white nail polish.

 Sistine attended the premiere with her famous parents.
-Her mother, Jennifer Flavin, looked positively ageless in a navy double-breasted blazer inspired dress.
-She chicly accessorized with gold heels and a matching gold clutch, showing off her incredible fashion chops.
-She rocked a subtle smokey eye, and like her daughter, stunned with loose waves, bronzer, and a matte lip.
+Her mother, Jennifer Flavin, looked positively ageless in a navy double-breasted blazer-inspired dress.
+She accessorized with gold heels and a matching gold clutch, showing off her incredible fashion chops.
+She rocked a subtle smoky eye, and like her daughter, stunned with loose waves, bronzer, and a matte lip.

-Meanwhile, the Rocky icon looked dashing as ever in a charcoal grey suit.
+Meanwhile, the Rocky icon looked dashing as ever in a charcoal gray suit.
 In another seasonally appropriate turn, the suit featured a subtle plaid pattern.
 Sylvester then completed his look with a black turtleneck and matching black dress shoes.

 Sistine certainly has experience rocking trendy looks as a model who has walked for fashion houses such as Chanel and Dolce & Gabbana.
 She is also a social media star, with over 1.2 million followers, and wowed fans with vacation shots this past summer, as covered by The Inquisitr.

-However, she has been trying to increase her presence at Hollywood events and to help further her career as an actress.
+However, she has been trying to increase her presence at Hollywood events to help further her career as an actress.
 The stunner recently starred in 47 Meters Down: Uncaged, which premiered this past August.

 Delivered To Your INBOX